BearWare/TeamTalk5/Documentation/TeamTalk/advanced.md

 # Advanced Topics {#advanced}

-The TeamTalk client supports a couple of command-line arguments and additionals configuration options which are explain in the following
+The TeamTalk client supports a couple of command-line arguments and additional configuration options which are explain in the following
 sections:

 - [Command-line arguments](@ref cmdline)